New York Metro

 Disability Community!

 We can't wait to show you all of products, technologies and resources to help you up your game!
-Buckle up for a a slew of adaptive sports, fun dance opportunities, info-packed workshops and more.
+Buckle up for a a slew of adaptive sports, fun dance opportunities, info-packed workshops, an all-inclusive climbing wall and more.
 It's all free so join us and register today.

 Latest Tech & Disability Products